 Students enrolled in grades three through eight are required to participate in Georgia Milestones annually.
-Students in grades 5 and 8 test in the content areas of English /Language Arts, Mathematics, Science and Social Studies; while students in grades 3, 4, 6, and 7 will test only in the content areas of English/Language Arts and Mathematics.
+Students in grade 5 test in the content areas of English /Language Arts, Mathematics, Science.
+Students in grade 8 test in the content areas of English /Language Arts, Mathematics, Science and Social Studies; while students in grades 3, 4, 6, and 7 will test only in the content areas of English/ Language Arts and Mathematics.
 Students must be assessed in the grade level for which they are reported; no out-of-grade/off-grade testing is permitted.
 Systems and schools must have a process in place to ensure that students are being administered the correct test.
 Students must participate in all content areas identified for their grade level.